What is anxiety?

 • Upset stomach

-• Making sure you get enough sleep, eat well, and exercise regularly
+• Getting enough sleep, eating well, and exercising regularly

-• Medication prescribed by a health care provider to ease symptoms
+• Taking medication prescribed by a health care provider to ease symptoms

 Read more